gsknnft/QWormhole/README.md

 - `qwormhole_lws.node` (libwebsockets raw socket backend, preferred, cross-platform: Windows/macOS/Linux)
 - `qwormhole.node` (libsocket backend, Linux/WSL only)

+TLS support for native mode mirrors the TypeScript transport when the libwebsockets backend is loaded.
+Provide the same `tls` object and the native client will load your PEM/DER blobs, enforce ALPN, and surface the TLS metadata in handshake tags.
+The legacy libsocket backend is plaintext-only; requesting TLS while it is active throws so you never unknowingly downgrade security.

 macOS runners always bypass the libsocket target; they will build the libwebsockets backend when toolchains are present and fall back to TS otherwise.
 On Linux/WSL you can still disable libsocket explicitly via `QWORMHOLE_BUILD_LIBSOCKET=0` if you only need libwebsockets.